What is it about?

 With the advent of digital technology, developing digital audiences has become a new challenge for the cultural and creative sectors (CCS).
 More complex than just increasing the number of cyber-attendees, this process needs to be accompanied by a long-term

 meaningful digital strategy, supported by clearly defined objectives, audience data, and performance indicators.
 In line with the 2019-2022 Council Work Plan for Culture, digital technologies therefore represent a major asset for innovative methods of participation and user-centered services

-Successful applicants will be invited to a Brainstorming Meeting at Goethe-Institut Rotterdam on the 13.12.2021 – 15.12.2021 and to a Dialogue Meeting at Goethe-Institut Brussels on the 08.03.2022 to share their input on several areas of discussion:
+Successful applicants were invited to a Brainstorming Meeting at Goethe-Institut Rotterdam on the 13.12.2021 – 15.12.2021 and to a Dialogue Meeting at Goethe-Institut Brussels on the 08.03.2022 to share their input on several areas of discussion:

-Voices of Culture participants will write a Brainstorming Report after the Brainstorming Meeting.
-In this report, the results of the discussion between participants at the Brainstorming Meeting will be expressed.
-This report will then be presented by participants to the European Commission at the Dialogue Meeting.
-For examples of previous reports, please consult the topic section of our website.
+Voices of Culture participants wrote a Brainstorming Report after the Brainstorming Meeting.
+In this report, the results of the discussion between participants at the Brainstorming Meeting were expressed.
+This report was then presented by participants to the European Commission at the Dialogue Meeting.

 Please be aware that Voices of Culture is a platform for dialogue between the cultural sector and the European Commission provided by the European Commission.
 The Voices of Culture team only facilitates this process and is not responsible for writing the Brainstorming Report.
 This responsibility lies with participants.
 The writing of the Brainstorming Report cannot be financially remunerated.

-The Dialogue meeting for this topic will take place at Goethe-Institut Brussels on the 26.04.2022.
+The Dialogue meeting for this topic took place at Goethe-Institut Brussels on the 26.04.2022.

 The amount of participating organizations is limited to 35.
 Participating organizations must be based in the European Union.

-The following 35 organizations have been chosen to participate in the structured dialogue:
+The following 35 organizations were chosen to participate in the structured dialogue: